The Song “The House of the Rising Sun” Predates New Orleans

 Even Bob Dylan took a go at recording the classic song.

+Bob's version appears on his self-titled 1962 debut album, which contains mostly traditional songs, with just two original compositions by a man now considered one of the greatest songwriters of all time.
 I think most people these days, however, recognize the version released by The Animals in 1964, as the best known.
 Through the process of evolution, the song lyrics changed somewhat, “The House of the Rising Sun” is the name and version that stuck.
-The Animals’ version of the song has become an iconic, pop song of the 60’s.
+The Animals’ version of the song has become an iconic, pop song of the '60s.

 The song's origin is somewhat interesting.